 - At the time that your final balance is due, if you do not feel comfortable about travelling or your holiday is affected by restrictions, we are offering the option of postponing your trip to any future date.
 We will not charge an amendment fee and your deposit will be applied to the postponed booking.

-- Closer to departure date, if the country is placed on the red list, we can offer postponement to a future date or free of charge cancellation providing flight tickets have not been issued and we are within resort free of charge cancellation period.
+- Closer to departure date, if the country is on the red list, we can offer postponement to a future date or free of charge cancellation.

 Is the Maldives Open to Tourists?